 In the same fiscal year, Ford’s diluted shares outstanding totaled about 4.0 billion and this amounts to a dividend rate of about $0.60 USD per share.

-Ford’s diluted shares outstanding has not changed much in the last 5 years and therefore, the dividend rate for FY2021 will be about the same as that of FY2019.
+Ford’s diluted shares outstanding has not changed much in the last 5 years and therefore, the dividend rate per share for FY2022 will be about the same as that of FY2019.

-In short, we are trying to find out if Ford can afford to pay the same amount of cash dividend in FY2021 as the one in FY2019 which was much higher than the one paid in 2020 and 2021.
+In short, we are trying to find out if Ford can afford to pay the same amount of cash dividend in FY2022 as the one in FY2019 which was much higher than the one paid in 2020 and 2021.

 Ford’s Dividend Payout Ratio

-The earnings and free cash flow data in the table above is exactly the same as that in the chart above that we saw in prior discussions.
+The earnings and free cash flow data in the table above are seen in prior discussions.

-In other words, if Ford could afford to pay the cash dividends in FY2019, then the company should have no problem paying the same amount of cash dividends in FY2021 given the higher profits and free cash flow projected for FY2021.
+In other words, if Ford could afford to pay the cash dividends in FY2019, then the company should have no problem paying the same amount of cash dividends in FY2022 given the much higher profits and free cash flow projected for FY2022.